top of page

 • Click here to view Hinsdale's zoning.

-• The states of NH and VT are currently working on a new bridge project spanning the Connecticut River that will provide even easier access to Interstate 91.
-Click here for details on that construction project.
+• The states of NH and VT recently completed work on a new bridge project spanning the Connecticut River.
+The John Stark Bridge has provided easier access to Interstate 91 and neighboring Brattleboro, VT.

 • Hinsdale is a New Market Tax Credits eligible community.
 This is another advantage Hinsdale can offer developers that neighboring communities can not.
 Click here for more information on New Market Tax Credits.